-While working from home may have its benefits, doing so for an extended period of time can effect your work, productivity and motivation.
+While working from home may have its benefits, doing so for an extended period of time can affect your work, productivity and motivation.

 Being a conveyancer involves, high attention to detail and fast turnaround of high volumes of work.
 This means you need to make sure your day is as productive as possible, regardless of your location.

 Here are some tips that will help with the continuation of ‘business as usual’ working from home.

 Structure your day the same as if you went to the office